Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Sea Ranch Cottage (the cliffside family-of-four flagship) or multi-bedroom rental cottage for the family-of-six option.

-#13 in Maui for Family Holidays
+#13 in Maui for a Family Holiday

 Honua Kai Resort and Spa